Text size

 The JPO is one of the 15 offices which are participating in the United States Patent and Trademark Office (USPTO) initiative titled "Global Mentoring Pilot".
 Through mentoring activities with members from global IP offices and organizations, we commit to building a new global network and further promoting the DEIA movement among innovation eco-systems.

 IV.
-Women in IP Symposium
+Women and IP Symposium

 DE&I-related Movements